Pioneer Oil Refinery History

 manufacture of petroleum products

-From the San Francisco Chronicle of June 14, 1961, is this photo of the nearly completed Standard Oil Museum in Richmond, CA. Still # 1 was in this museum and to the left of the man walking you can see what appears to be the goose neck from the top half of the still.
-The "pump works" would have come from Pico Canyon.
+From the San Francisco Chronicle of June 14, 1961, is this photo of the nearly completed Standard Oil Museum in Richmond, Ca. The first oil refinery was still # 1 from the Pioneer Oil Refinery.
+The "pump works" came from Pico Canyon.

 The Alameda Refinery was constructed and opened in 1880, dooming the Pioneer Refinery